ehcache/ehcache2/README.md

-# Ehcache 2.x is approaching End of Life.
+# Ehcache 2.x (community / FOSS edition) has reached End of Life.

 Ehcache 3.0 was released April 2016.